 It is important to take careful note of the recovery seed provided and the instructions will also emphasize this.
 This can be used to recover funds in the event that the device is lost or stolen.
 If the device is stolen, no-one will be able to access it due to the high level of encryption.
 It is important to carefully store the recovery seed as if it is accessed by someone else, they will be able to access the funds on another device.

 Trezor also has extra applications and features.
-The Trezor password manager applies the high level of encryption of the Trezor device to managing passwords so that passwords are protected.
-Overall, hardware wallets such as Trezor and Ledger Nano S are the best option for users who are taking their security seriously.
-They require an initial investment but when users hold a significant amount of cryptocurrencies, it is worth securing them.
+The Trezor password manager applies the high level of encryption of the Trezor device to manage passwords so they are protected.
+Overall, hardware wallets such as Trezor and Ledger Nano S are the best option for users who take their security seriously.
+They require an initial investment but when users hold a significant amount of cryptocurrencies, it’s worth securing them.

 Trezor has two different models.
 The initial Trezor Model One was the device released in 2014.
 In 2017, Trezor released the Model T. The key difference with the newer model is that it has a colour touchscreen and no buttons.